Vencord/Docs/src/content/docs/installing/custom-plugins.md

 Restart Discord and your plugin should show up in the plugins tab!

 :::caution
-Be careful not to accidentally create an empty folder inside your `userplugins` folder.
+Be careful not to accidentally create an empty folder or an empty plugin file inside your `userplugins` folder.

 If you get a `TypeError: Cannot read properties of undefined (reading 'localeCompare')` error, this is why.
 :::